8 Practical employee engagement tips (on-premise staff)

 6. Post-it Note Wall.
 Inspired by the Subway Therapy which was a way to “promote stress relief, while building community, inclusion, and peaceful expression.”

-Get coworkers to contribute with their own thoughts, ideas or messages.
+Get employees to contribute with their own thoughts, ideas or messages.

 Give company feedback when appropriate.